web2py/py4web/docs/chapter-05.rst

 `static_file <https://bottlepy.org/docs/dev/tutorial.html#static-files>`__
 method for serving static files, which means it supports streaming, partial content, range requests, and if-modified-since.
-This is all handled automatically based on the http request headers.
+This is all handled automatically based on the HTTP request headers.

 Dynamic Web Pages
 -----------------